 My mood will trigger an outbreak – It is possible that stress can trigger the symptoms of herpes, and some find this with cold sores, however this is not the case with everyone.
 Any triggers listed above depend on the individual and only you can be the best judge.

-Standard STI tests look for herpes – If you are concerned you have herpes, you will need to ask your doctor specifically about the virus as the usual tests only include chlamydia and gonorrhoea.
+Standard STI tests doesn't look for herpes – If you are concerned you have herpes, you will need to ask your doctor specifically about the virus as the usual tests only include chlamydia and gonorrhoea.
 You will need to have a sore present.

 It will make you infertile – Unlike other STIs, this infection does not affect your fertility, nor is there any link with cervical cancer.
 Nonetheless, you can pass on the virus to your baby.
 Please see the below section on how herpes can affect your baby.